 Review Coming Soon

 ‘I Am Not A Label’ by Cerrie Burnell

 This is an amazing reference book of 34 disabled artists, thinkers, athletes and activists from the past and present.
 I can absolutely see it being a favourite in class libraries and school libraries alike, particularly amongst children who like non fiction books.
-This book will also be popular with those who like reading shorter pieces of text as opposed to full novels and anyone who has an interest in learning about people.
-I can think of so many children over the years that I have taught who would pick this book up again and again.
+This book will also be popular with those who like reading shorter pieces of text as opposed to full novels, and anyone who has an interest in learning about people.
+I can think of so many children over the years that I have taught who would pick it up again and again.

-This book is very well written, well researched, interesting and the illustrations are of excellent quality.
+This book is very well written, well researched, and the illustrations are of excellent quality.
 I found it very interesting and learned a lot about disabled icons I already knew about, and so much more about icons I was not familiar with.